probcomp/Venturecxx/modeling.rst

 Built-in Procedures
 -------------------

-You can see what built-in procedures Venture supports by running ``script/list-sps`` in the distribution.
-The output of that script is replicated here for convenience
+The following modeling procedures are built in to Venture (as of the generation date of this manual):

 .. include:: modeling.gen

+You can ask your Venture installation for a current version of this list by running the ``vendoc`` program (with no arguments).